Science Won’t Save Vaccines From Lawsuits Anymore

 The case against Sanofi was brought by the heirs of a French man, designated “Mr. J.W.” who claimed that a series of hepatitis B vaccine and boosters the man received in 1998 and 1999 caused him to develop multiple sclerosis (MS) in 2000.
 Mr. J.W. died of MS in 2011, and his family continued pushing the case through French courts and ultimately to the CJEU.
 The legal claim, which originated in France in 2006, seeks damages of an undisclosed amount from the company.
 The family claimed, as the CJEU decision put it, “that the short period between the vaccination and the appearance of the first symptoms of multiple sclerosis, in conjunction with the lack of any personal or family history of the disease, are such as to give rise to serious, specific and consistent presumptions as to the existence of a defect in the vaccine and as to there being a causal link between the injection of the vaccine and the occurrence of the multiple sclerosis.”

 The local court in Nanterre ruled in Mr. J.W.’s favor in 2009, but the appellate court overturned the case in Versailles in 2011.
 A higher court of appeal in Paris also ruled against Mr. J.W., noting there was no scientific evidence that MS could be caused by any vaccine; such a side effect had never previously been noted with specifically the hepatitis B vaccine; and the one-year time scale between his immunizations and onset of MS symptoms was far too short, as multiple sclerosis takes years to develop.
-As for Mr. J.W.’s assertion that the lack of a family history of MS leant greater credence to his claim, the Paris court noted that between 92 percent and 95 percent of multiple sclerosis cases occur without any known genetic link or family history.
+As for Mr. J.W.’s assertion that the lack of a family history of MS lent greater credence to his claim, the Paris court noted that between 92 percent and 95 percent of multiple sclerosis cases occur without any known genetic link or family history.

 By 2015 the legal process hinged on a single issue: the value of scientific evidence.
 The Paris court opted to toss that question to Brussels and the CJEU, asking the European Union’s high court to answer whether the plaintiff’s case had to rest on evidence that can “constitute serious, specific and consistent presumptions capable of proving the defect in the vaccine and the existence of a causal relationship between it and the disease?”